USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 To illustrate the skewness in the predictive distribution for the saturation ratio, an estimate for the median ratio is shown below.
-The entire posterior distribution of the mean above is larger than 1, the ratio representing the boundary of under- *vs.* oversaturation.
-By comparison, the posterior estimate of the median below only included values less than one, suggesting that though the mean saturation ratio was greater than 1, most lakes in the national populaiton were undersaturated (i.e., ratio less than 1).
-In distributions with right-skew, the mean can often be considerably larger than the median.
+The entire posterior distribution of the mean above was larger than 1, which represents the boundary of under- *vs.* oversaturation.
+By comparison, the posterior estimate of the median below only included values less than one, suggesting that though the mean saturation ratio was likely greater than 1, most lakes in the national population were undersaturated (i.e., ratio less than 1).
+In distributions with strong right-skew, the mean can often be considerably larger than the median.

 <img src="NLA_N2O_models_files/figure-gfm/plot_sat_nat_posterior_median-1.png" style="display: block; margin: auto;" />

 Below is a plot of the posterior mean estimate for the proportion of unsaturated lakes at the national scale.

 <img src="NLA_N2O_models_files/figure-gfm/plot_undersat_posterior_mean-1.png" style="display: block; margin: auto;" />

 ### 5.2.2 Ecoregion

 Below are posterior estimates of the means for dissolved and equilibrium N2O and the saturation ratio by WSA9 ecoregion.

 <img src="NLA_N2O_models_files/figure-gfm/plot_n2o_wsa9_posterior_mean-1.png" style="display: block; margin: auto;" />

 <img src="NLA_N2O_models_files/figure-gfm/plot_n2oeq_wsa9_posterior_mean-1.png" style="display: block; margin: auto;" />